electerious/Lychee/docs/Settings.md

 	username = Username for Lychee (hashed)
 	password = Password for Lychee (hashed)

-Your photos and albums are protected by an username and password.
+Your photos and albums are protected by a username and password.
 If both rows are empty, Lychee will prompt you to set them.

 #### Thumb Quality